With M. Quintard, J.-C. Latché, R. de Loubens, in collaboration with industry partners (TOTAL, IRSN)

-Understanding such flows has proven a considerable challenge.
+Understanding the flow of complex fluids through porous media such flows has proven a considerable challenge.

 This takes us away from the paradigm of linear flows and Darcy’s law.